UM atUM [S02-ep20]: The “My Thesis in 180 Seconds” Contest

 Finally, Pauline Bron is a doctoral student at the ICGM ( Charles Gerhardt Institute) in Montpellier, and she received the People’s Choice Award and the opportunity to compete in the national semifinals held in Paris on March 28.

-We spend the next 30 minutes with her, until my three minutes are up.
+We spend the next 30 minutes with her, and before we know it, my 3 minutes are up.

 And what about the jury’sfirst prize?
 It was awarded to Flo Sordes, a doctoral student at the University of Nîmes, whom we salute and congratulate.